m22aie249/SDEMajor/README.md

 1. Install [Neo4j Desktop](https://neo4j.com/download/)
 2. Click on the 3 dots besides the big blue button, and then Settings.
 Paste the contents of `neo4j.conf` file.
-3. Edit the username and password in the .env file
+3. Edit the username and password in the .env file.
-4. Create a database named `careervillage`
+4. Create a database named `careervillage` and update the `DB_NAME` variable in the `./neo4j-db/.env` file.
-5. Click the big blue button `Open` which will route you to Neo4j Desktop Client
+5. Click the big blue button `Open` which will route you to Neo4j Desktop Client.
 6. Run the following command in the prompt `:server user add`.
 Set your Username & Password=and assign the role 'Admin'.
 7. Install the dependencies using `pip3 install neo4j-db/requirements.txt`
+8. Set up envornment varaibles file `.env` in the ./neo4j-db directory.
+    ```
+    DB_NAME=""
+    DB_USER=""
+    DB_PASSWORD=""
+    ```
-8. Run the `neo4j-db/load_nodes.py` which will create a node corresponding to each record in the CSV file.
+9. Run the `neo4j-db/load_nodes.py` which will create a node corresponding to each record in the CSV file.
-9. Run the `neo4j-db/create_relationships.py` which will create relationships between nodes.
+10. Run the `neo4j-db/create_relationships.py` which will create relationships between nodes.
-10. Run the following set of queries specified in the `neo4j-db/cypher_queries.txt` file and visualise the results visually on Neo4j Desktop Client.
+11. Run the following set of queries specified in the `neo4j-db/cypher_queries.txt` file and visualise the results visually on Neo4j Desktop Client.

 Post completion, a beautiful graph will emerge in the neo4j desktop client